A condom’s size is very important. If it is too tight, it is more likely to break. If it is too loose, it is more likely to slip off.

 How are condoms tested?

+Our first Condom FAQ concerns testing.
 The Federal Government classifies condoms as a medical or pharmaceutical device.
 Manufacturers must meet high standards to become FDA approved.
 Condoms must be air and water tight, with the ability to withstand a volume of 25 liters of air or water before breakage.
 All condoms sold at Fantasy Gifts ® under the heading FDA approved meet or exceed these requirements.
 Novelty condoms that do not meet these standards must specify “Novelty” on the package.
 Novelty condoms will not protect against pregnancy or sexually transmitted diseases.

 Why do condoms break?